kevzettler/MMXOnline/readme.md

 ===============

 -Camera/sprite anim jittering
+  -Camera + sprite can cause jitter due to camera offsetting proper floor/ceil logic in drawImage -Sprites with odd number width/height can also cause problems

 -The camera for gallery stage is weird down the slope -Walking up/down slopes jittering camera -Profiling/optimization